apache/druid/docs/content/design/coordinator.md

 Compact tasks might fail due to some reasons.

 - If the input segments of a compact task are removed or overshadowed before it starts, that compact task fails immediately.
-- If a task of a higher priority acquires a lock for an interval overlapping with the interval of a compact task, the compat task fails.
+- If a task of a higher priority acquires a lock for an interval overlapping with the interval of a compact task, the compact task fails.

 Once a compact task fails, the coordinator simply finds the segments for the interval of the failed task again, and launches a new compact task in the next run.